patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/login/design.md

 2. **Language selector (optional)**

 3. **Required fields:** username and password are both required fields.
 Some applications may require additional fields like a specific server or geo-location.
 When additional fields are required, they should be ordered on a case-by-case basis and placed directly below the password field.
 The login card will expand to accommodate the additional fields.
 Try to limit the total number of fields to less than five.
-Also, you may use progressive disclosure if the field value have dependency on the previous relevant field.
+Also, you may use progressive disclosure if the field value has dependency on the previous relevant field.

 4. **Checkbox (optional):** located under the required (and any additional) fields, and labeled based on the needs of the application.